turingschool-examples/backend_mod_1_prework/README.md

 ## What to Expect

-Through completing this pre-work, you can expect to get practice re-inforcing what you learned/are learning in Mod 0, learn more technical content, and deeply reflect on your mindsets and habits and start thinking about which of those mindsets and habits will help you learn to code, and which of those you may need to change.
+Through completing this pre-work, you can expect to get practice re-enforcing what you learned/are learning in Mod 0, learn more technical content, and deeply reflect on your mindsets and habits and start thinking about which of those mindsets and habits will help you learn to code, and which of those you may need to change.

 We will remind you of the best practices that follow from time-to-time, but to ground yourself in the work ahead, read them carefully.

 ## Best Practices: Learning to Write Code

 **If you are stuck for longer than 30 minutes, know that it is always ok to ask for help!** The process of becoming a software developer is difficult, and learning to code is hard.
 At some point, everyone struggles.
 Struggle is a normal, healthy part of the learning process - don't give up if you hit a hard spot.
 If you consistently practice every day and don't take shortcuts, you will be on the path to learning how to code.
 When you reach out for help, challenge yourself to ask clear questions and use technical vocabulary.
 Speaking accurately about code is a great way to help lock in technical understanding.
-Use [this guide](https://gist.github.com/ericweissman/fb0241e226227867b6bc70a4d49227f5) to learn the optimial way to ask for help when you get stuck!
+Use [this guide](https://gist.github.com/ericweissman/fb0241e226227867b6bc70a4d49227f5) to learn the optimal way to ask for help when you get stuck!

 **Process over Product.** When asking for help, do your best to seek understanding rather than `the answer` or `the solution`.
 Even if your helper gets you a solution that works, make sure to spend time on *why* it works, rather than just accepting the solution and moving on.